JDCalvert/FVTT-PF2e-Ranged-Combat/README.md

 ## Features

 ### Reloading System
-When you have a reloadeable weapon (e.g. reload 1 or higher), you can use the <b>Reload</b> macro to choose a weapon to reload (if you have more than one) and give yourself the <b>Loaded</b> effect showing that the weapon has been loaded.
+When you have a reloadable weapon (e.g. reload 1 or higher), you can use the <b>Reload</b> macro to choose a weapon to reload (if you have more than one) and give yourself the <b>Loaded</b> effect showing that the weapon has been loaded.
 If you have the feats, this also applies the effects of <b>Crossbow Ace</b> and <b>Crossbow Crack Shot</b>.
 Firing the weapon removes the <b>Loaded</b> effect.

-You can also use the <b>Reload All</b> macro to reload all of your reloadeable weapons at once.
+You can also use the <b>Reload All</b> macro to reload all of your reloadable weapons at once.
 This is intended to be used outside of combat and so doesn't apply the <b>Crossbow Ace</b> and <b>Crossbow Crack Shot</b> feat effects.

 If <b>Prevent Firing Weapon if not Loaded</b> is enabled <i>(default: true)</i> in the macro settings, then you <i>must</i> reload weapons before you can fire them.